Do quantum linear solvers offer advantage for networks-based system of linear equations?: Quantum hardware demonstrations

 \textbf{Circuit 2: }

-Fig. \ref{fig:hardware-runs}(b) presents the next candidate considered.
-The HHL circuit has $3286$ one-qubit and $206$ two-qubit gates (before multi-qubit fixing).
-We follow all the steps mentioned in the optimization strategy list to arrive at $89$ one-qubit gates and $30$ two-qubit gates.
-We execute this circuit too on the IonQ Forte-1 quantum computer with $4000$ shots and $5$ repetitions to get an average PFD in the effective resistance of $13.56$ percent.
-We note that we do not use 5000 shots, as we are limited by an upper limit of $1000000$ gate shots, which is decided by the product of the number of shots and total number of gates in a task.
-Thus, although we had a slightly better two-qubit gate fidelity available for this execution, the PFD is worse due to a combination of lower number of shots as well as increased gate count. \\
+Fig. \ref{fig:hardware-runs}(b) presents the next circuit considered.
+The HHL circuit initially has $3286$ one-qubit and $206$ two-qubit gates.
+We execute our full optimization pipeline to arrive at $89$ one-qubit gates and $30$ two-qubit gates.
+We execute this circuit too on the IonQ Forte-1 quantum computer with $4000$ shots and $5$ repetitions to get an average PFD of $13.56$ percent.
+Although we had a slightly better two-qubit gate fidelity available for this execution, the PFD is worse due to a combination of lower number of shots (limited by an upper limit of $1000000$ gate shots, which is decided by the product of the number of shots and total number of gates in a task) as well as increased gate count. \\

 \textbf{Circuit 3: }